dumetskiy/spreadsheet/README.md

 Unfortunately this is something I had to sacrifice for the sake of time and somehow decent application design, and I feel like solving all of those within the time I had would not be possible anyway.

+There is no limit of perfection, this task can be done within one evening, or it can take weeks depending on how well-designed and detailed you want it to be.
+But within a limited time frame the best thing you can do is to decide what are the most important features you can fit into it and do your best to meet the deadline.

 ##How it works

 The application was designed with a purpose of maximum flexibility and extensibility.